-During 2019/2020 any further appropriate opportunities will be taken to enhance community partnerships without undermining existing community arrangements.
+During 2020/2021 we will continue to identify further opportunities to enhance community partnerships without undermining existing community arrangements.

 In addition, the Brigade is keen to keep pace with ever changing demands on its building stock and demonstrate value for money through efficiently used property assets driven by both the Government focus on effective property management and by good asset management practice to ensure appropriate space utilisation (be it by: partnering arrangements, rationalisation of stock, higher density office accommodation or re-profiling budgets considering life cycle costing).